-This note explains the history and operation of selective licensing schemes for private rented properties since local authorities acquired the power to introduce these schemes in April 2006.Jump to full report >>
+This briefing paper explains the history and operation of selective licensing schemes for private rented properties since local authorities in England and Wales acquired the power to introduce them in April 2006.
+The Government is currently conducting an independent review of selective licensing with a report due in spring 2019.Jump to full report >>

 Selective licensing is intended to address the impact of poor quality private landlords and anti-social tenants.
-It has primarily been developed with the need to tackle problems in areas of low housing demand in mind – although the Act also allows for selective licensing in some other circumstances.
+It was primarily developed with the need to tackle problems in areas of low housing demand in mind – although the Act also allows for selective licensing in some other circumstances.

 Commons Briefing papers SN04634

-Authors: Nerys Roberts; Wendy Wilson
+Author: Wendy Wilson